Jpnsamurai/project-1-TIc-Tcac-TOE_python/README.md

 # project-one

-my first project in python
+"Hello world out there"
+Well ,im new to this world ,i'm trying to learn python and AI stuff ,i'll do my best.